Shah Jahan: War with Portuguese

-Shah Jahan gave orders in 1631 to Qasim Khan, the Mughal viceroy of Bengal, to drive out the Portuguese from their trading post at Port Hoogly.
+Shah Jahan gave orders in 1631 to Qasim Khan, the Mughal viceroy of Bengal, to drive out the Portuguese from their trading post at Port Hooghly.
 The post was heavily armed with cannons, battleships, fortified walls, and other instruments of war.
 The Portuguese were accused of trafficking by high Mughal officials, and due to commercial competition, the Mughal-controlled port of Saptagram began to slump.
 Shah Jahan was particularly outraged by the activities of Jesuits in that region, notably when they were accused of abducting peasants.
 On 25 September 1632, the Mughal Army raised imperial banners and gained control over the Bandel region, and the garrison was punished.
 On 23 December 1635, Shah Jahan issued a farman ordering the Agra Church to be demolished.
 The Church was occupied by the Portuguese Jesuits.
 However, the Emperor allowed the Jesuits to conduct their religious ceremonies in privacy.
 He also banned the Jesuits from preaching their religion and making converts from both Hindus and Muslims.
 Though in the decree, he also granted 777 bighas of rent-free land to the Augustinian Fathers and the Christian community in Bandel, currently in West Bengal, shaping its Portuguese heritage for times to come.

+Religious policy

+In 1632, Shah Jahan ordered the demolition of Hindu temples that was started by his predecessor Jahangir but remained unfinished.
+The Badshah-nama reports that 76 temples in Banaras were subsequently destroyed.
+Historian Richard Eaton describes the episode as one of the documented instances of temple desecration during the Mughal period.